4np/UitzendingGemist/README.md

 # NOTE

 This is a complete rewrite of the previous version.
-While functional it is still work in progress (you can ask for features or report bugs here) so be sure to come back for updated versions.
-If you want the _previous_ version of the app, you can find it in the [Legacy Branch](https://github.com/4np/UitzendingGemist/tree/legacy).
+While functional it is still work in progress (you leave your comments, suggestions or bugs [here](https://github.com/4np/UitzendingGemist/issues)) so be sure to come back for updated versions.
+If you want the _previous_ version of the app, you can find it in the [Legacy Branch](https://github.com/4np/UitzendingGemist/tree/Legacy).

 # Okay, that's all great!
 But how do I get this on my ![Apple TV](https://cloud.githubusercontent.com/assets/1049693/11407062/c1891a92-93b0-11e5-9270-745cf4fa4152.png)?